tramlinehq/docs/docs/getting-started/app.md

 On **iOS**, this is `cfBundleVersion`.<br />On **Android**, this is `versionCode`.

-You should pick the starting number to be your last released build number value.
-Feel free to increment it by a few to ensure that there are no clashes.
+You can read more about Tramline's build number management [here](/docs/using-tramline/build-number).

-Once the app is saved and validated, the next step is to add integrations and configure your app.
+Once the app is saved and validated, the next step is to add integrations and configure those integrations.